nomath4u/radiusnetworks.github.io/pibeacon/pibeacon-instructions.md

  export POWER_1=-59
  export FREQUENCY_1=10
 ```
 Once you enter your beacon type, identifiers, and frequency be sure to
 properly save the file and eject it from your computer.
 Note: if you change to a custom UUID you will need to add this UUID to your ‘Locate Beacon’ iOS app
 for it to be visible (iOS devices can only detect beacons with known UUIDs).

 # Controlling the PiBeacon

-The PiBeacon’s beacon capabilities are powered by the BLE beacon command line utility developed by Radius Networks, which can be used to transmit beacon signals and scan for other nearby beacons.
+The PiBeacon’s beacon capabilities are powered by the beacon command line utility, which can be used to transmit beacon signals and scan for other nearby beacons.
 To use this tool, you need access to a terminal in the Raspberry Pi.
 You can do this by attaching a monitor and keyboard to the Raspberry Pi (before you power it on) or by connecting the Pi to your local network and accessing it from another computer via SSH (see the section on connecting via SSH for more info).
 Log in to the Raspberry Pi with the default credentials: username: pi, password: raspberry.
 Now you can use the `beacon` command to control your PiBeacon.
 Run the command with the help option to see the proper usage:

 ```
 beacon --help